comit/sonoff-bridge/Home.md

 - Support for I2C sensors like BH1750, BME280 and HTU21
 - Telemetry data can be send using optional different prefix from status messages
 - Native Domoticz MQTT support
+- Easy integration in home automation solutions like openHAB, HomeAssistant, ...
 - Wemo and Hue emulation for Amazon Echo (Alexa) support

 ## Community